smangalik/primal-beliefs-modeling/README.md

 ## B. Steps to reproduce proposed model

-Below are the steps to build the model described in main paper.
+Below are the steps to build the model described in the paper.

 **(1) Preprocessing texts:**
  + Details:
-Preprocess step in which we lowercase all tweets (to have them work most efficiently with large-uncased-BERT model); filter out repeated quotes (to avoid un-original tweets) and cleaning data (replacing invalid symbols with correct ones, e.g. "&amp" or "&lt").
+Preprocessing step in which we lowercase all tweets (to have them work most efficiently with large-uncased-BERT model), filtering out repeated quotes (to avoid unoriginal tweets) and cleaning data (replacing invalid symbols with correct ones, e.g. "&amp" or "&lt").
 The following command specify the arguments to run the code.
-The file "the_world_is_tweets.csv" is provided in the Data section.
+The file "the_world_is_tweets.csv" is provided in the Data directory.
  + Command:
 ```
 python3 preprocess.py \